 If trustees refuse an application without giving sound reasons, the freeholder can take the Trust to arbitration (like a court case, but with a lawyer instead of a judge) which could incur substantial costs and lead to a loss of credibility.
 Since its inception, the Trust has only been taken to arbitration once and happily, won the case.

 The main business of the Trust is reviewing applications for changes of use or alterations to the ‘Protected Lands’.
 Each application has to be decided within 15 working days or is otherwise deemed to have been granted approval.

 A change of use could involve turning a fashion shop into a restaurant and an alteration might involve restoring buildings where they have eroded with time or the addition of (for example) a new pavilion to extend the Central Market (which is Grade II* listed and therefore unlikely to be approved).

 The Trust Council meets every month to discuss applications and matters concerning Covent Garden generally.
-The freehold owners are invited to the meetings to explain changes or alterations to the Trustees and the Trustees can ask questions.
+The freehold owners are invited to the meetings to explain changes or alterations to the trustees and trustees can ask questions.
 The Trust also benefits from advice from its own surveyor and solicitor.

-In addition to the Protected Lands, Trustees take an interest in the rest of the Covent Garden area and are often consulted on planning applications from both Westminster City and Camden Councils.
+In addition to the Protected Lands, trustees take an interest in the whole of the Covent Garden area and are often consulted on planning applications from both Westminster City and Camden Councils.